-Attune Knee Systems have been failing at a higher rate than expected.
+Attune Knee Systems failed at a higher rate than expected.
 The failure occurred because the medical device was designed with too smooth a surface so that medical glue had difficulty holding the Attune Knee to a patient's tibia bone.
 Testing showed the Attune Knee was 75% smoother than previously designed knee replacement prosthetics.

 Because the glue-like substance (similar to cement) could not adhere to the Attune Knee replacement, the medical device would come loose from the patient’s tibia bone, which resulted in extreme pain and limited mobility.
 This failure often was occurring within two years after surgery, even though the device should last at least 12 years, and often up to 20 years.

 A total knee replacement is considered a major surgical procedure.
 The knee is the largest and hardest-working joint in the body.
 The orthopedic surgeon removes the damaged knee joint and replaces it with a prosthetic joint, usually made from metal, ceramic, or plastic.
 The ends of the femur (thigh bone) and tibia (lower leg) must be removed and cut to shape in order to receive implants that mimic the natural shape of the joint.

 In order to adhere the knee replacement to the patient's natural bone, a special type of adhesive cement is employed.
 The failure of this adhesion process is the primary issue behind the alarming failure rate of the DePuy Attune system.